ekorpela/cloud-vm-workshop/README.md

 This repository contains material and programme for the workshop "Using clouds and VMs in bioinformatics training".
 The slides and hands-on instructions can be found in the speaker-specific folders in the Materials section.
+Presentation videos are available in [YouTube](https://www.youtube.com/playlist?list=PLD5XtevzF3yHDQZkvO_1kIYd7ZPlmY8j4).

 ---
 # [Using clouds and VMs in bioinformatics training](https://csc.fi/web/training/-/cloud-vm-bioinformatics)